 Minimum: 2 participants.
 Most of the time it is possible for single divers to join an already existing tour.
 Contact us for more information.

-Included: Pick up and return on hotels and guesthouses in Reykjavik, guide, 2 guided dives, all necessary equipment and light snacks.
+Included: Pick up and return in Reykjavik, guide, 2 guided dives, all necessary equipment and light snacks.